ccdxc/sw/venice/ui/docs/help/apps.md

 - sunrpc (Sun Remote Procedure Call)
 - msrpc (Microsoft Remote Procedure Call)

 Building "apps" can be based upon these two (2) options and security rules can be applied towards this app.
-The "App" is based upon the following attributes.

 <load-table group:security obj:ApiObjectMeta
             include:name >
-<load-table group:security obj:SecurityAppSpec
-            include:filter omitHeader:true >
-Name: Unique name for the App

 There are three (3) options to choose from to base the App on through the radio button